 THEME: JESUS ASCENDED INTO HEAVEN

+Today’s gospel reading narrates our Lord Jesus’ great commission to His apostles on the day of His ascension into heaven.
+This great commission was for the apostles to go out and preach the good news to all nations (Matt.
+28:16-20).
 Then, Acts 1:1-11, which is today’s first reading, gives us some additional information about the event of the Lord’s ascension.
 In the first place, the apostles were instructed by Jesus to remain in Jerusalem to receive the Holy Spirit who would empower them to fulfill the great commission.
-Secondly, Jesus ascended into heaven in the full view of the apostles, who were overawed by the glorious spectacle.
+Secondly, Jesus ascended into heaven in the full glare of the apostles, who were overawed by the glorious spectacle.
 Today’s feast is about this second bit of information: the ascension of the Lord.

 Of course, the apostles did not grasp the full meaning of the out-of-this-world event which they witnessed on that day.
 Their wonderment is clear in the words of the two angels who addressed them.
 The angels said: ‘Men of Galilee, why do you stand looking up towards heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven’ (Acts 1: 11).